Wishing you knew more about Aboriginal culture? Search no more.

 As a journalist, writers or editor, it is essential to learn about Aboriginal culture.
-You are most likely holding on to some form of guilt and shame about what happened to Aboriginal people after invasion, but the good news is that knowledge can help you overcome these feelings, as Sydney Morning Herald journalist Debra Jopson found out.
+You are most likely holding unconscious bias about what happened to Aboriginal people after invasion.
+Knowledge can help you overcome this, as Sydney Morning Herald journalist Debra Jopson found out.

 "I remember on one of the teleconferences that everyone had to go through [as part of an Aboriginal studies course], this terrible emotional angst of talking about what happened at colonisation," she recounts.
 "The tutor almost became like a counsellor.
 I sometimes think that in some ways you need to go through that process... in order to really understand how a lot of Aboriginal people feel and to get a sense of what needs to be done."
 Debra believes she gets on well with Aboriginal people because of this process.

-Background knowledge about Aboriginal cultural protocols and cultural context is also essential so you can respect the people being reported on.
-Journalists should also know about the communities and go beyond the 'surface' of the story.
+Background knowledge about Aboriginal cultural protocols and cultural context is also essential so you can respect the people you report on.
+Knowing about the communities allows you to go beyond the 'surface' of the story and avoid bias.

 But this takes time and costs money.
-Protocols may vary from region to region.
-And some media are just not interested in getting the truth, preferring the quick headline.
+Aboriginal protocols may vary from region to region.
+And some media are not interested in getting the truth, preferring the quick headline.

-When papers report the death of an Aboriginal person, for example, some customs prescribe that they should not print photographs of the deceased, or mention their full name.
+For example, when papers report the death of an Aboriginal person, customs might prescribe that they should not print photographs of the deceased or mention their full name.
 Some media have already implemented guidelines and codes of practice on such issues.

 Mind your words

 It is crucial that you get your words right as many can cause offence.
 In 2007 Tourism Australia published an advertisement depicting a white person saying that once you stand out there in the Kimberley, you "own" the land, which attracted criticism from Aboriginal people who believe that the land owns them.